Import and Export

 It can contain almost the same information as RTF files, with minor differences: for example, it supports more image formats.

-DocX file is compact, because it contains less redundant information, contains images in original formats, and because all content is zipped.
+DocX files are compact, because they contain less redundant information, contain images in original formats, and because all content is zipped.

 You can designate some text styles for using as DocX codes, and use DocX tags in text items of these styles.